Boosting Academic Performance through Individualized Tutoring in Chicago Public High Schools

 - The Economics of Scale-Up

-- Not Too Late: Improving Academic Outcomes for Disadvantaged Youth
+- Not Too Late: Improving Academic Outcomes among Adolescents

-Boosting academic achievement and graduation rates for disadvantaged youth is a top policy priority in the United States.
-In Chicago, researchers evaluated an intensive two-on-one math tutoring program for 9th and 10th grade male students in public schools to assess the effectiveness of individualized instruction as a means of better supporting disadvantaged students.
+Boosting academic achievement and graduation rates for students facing barriers to learning is a top policy priority in the United States.
+In Chicago, researchers evaluated an intensive two-on-one math tutoring program for 9th and 10th grade male students in public schools to assess the effectiveness of individualized instruction as a means of better supporting students facing barriers to learning.
 Students who were randomly assigned to tutoring scored higher on math exams, earned better grades in math, and were more likely to pass high school classes.
-Results suggest that it is possible to substantially and cost-effectively boost academic achievement for disadvantaged students even after they reach adolescence.
+Results suggest that it is possible to substantially and cost-effectively boost academic achievement for students facing barriers to learning even after they reach adolescence.

-Boosting academic achievement and graduation rates for disadvantaged youth is a top policy priority in the United States.
-Nonetheless, many urban high schools are not well equipped to effectively support students who have fallen behind.
+Boosting academic achievement and graduation rates for young people facing barriers to learning is a top policy priority in the United States.
+Nonetheless, many public high schools are not well equipped to effectively support students who have fallen behind.

 Context of the evaluation

 The evaluation took place in partnership with Chicago Public Schools and focused on 9th and 10th grade male students in twelve public schools.
-These schools primarily serve youth from economically disadvantaged backgrounds living in some of the most distressed and dangerous communities in Chicago.
+These schools primarily serve youth from low-income backgrounds living in historically-disinvested communities with high rates of violence in Chicago.
 In the school year before the intervention, the average study participant had a GPA of 2.1 out of 4 and had missed approximately one month’s worth of school.
 One in five study participants had been arrested before the study began.

 Researchers partnered with Match Education of Boston to implement the intervention.
 The Match Education model uses well-educated applicants who generally do not have formal teacher training to provide low-cost, intensive tutoring.